lortordermur/sfcalcsheet/README.md

 ### Write protection ###

 To avoid overwriting the default values by an accidental save, the spreadsheet file can be write protected in Unix-like environments using `chmod 444 sfcalcsheet.ods`.
-These permissions allow for the file to be opened for editing (you might get an additional prompt for this) but it cannot be saved to the same file.
+These permissions allow for the file to be opened for editing (you might get an additional prompt for this) but it cannot be saved back to the same file.
 You can make the file writable again with `chmod 664 sfcalcsheet.ods`.

 ### Caveats ###